 5. File your return.

 File a return for every state and every due date, even if you had zero sales in that state or time period.
 If you don’t file, you could be slapped with a penalty, or even lose your tax permit.

-Be prepared to fill in the tax return form by county, city and other special taxing district.
+Be prepared to fill in the tax return form by county, city, and other special taxing districts.
 This is where automated software can make your life a lot easier.

 Save money by filing on time or early.
 Some states give a discount for filing on time.
 And some need a few days to process payments.
 So even if you file on the due date, the money won’t reach the state’s bank on that day and you will be charged a late fee (plus interest on the amount of tax due).